Identify records with permanent archival, enduring or intrinsic value

 - that are the surviving records of a significant event/disaster/incident which saw the disposal of records with special qualities and characteristics that could be lost or diminished if the original source record is digitised, converted or migrated into another medium

-- where physical characteristics contribute to its status as a full and accurate record
+- where physical characteristics contribute to its status as a complete and reliable record

 - required to be produced, kept or accessible in its original format for the full retention period (as opposed to a digitised or converted version)